-All newly admitted students for Fall 2020 and forward must satisfy immunization verification requirements.
+All newly admitted students must satisfy immunization verification requirements.

 Nevada State is partnering with Med+Proctor for the submission of immunization records.

-Please note that all immunization records must be submitted through Med+Proctor with the process listed below.
+Please note that all immunization records must be submitted through Med+Proctor via the process listed below.
+Please do not send records to our office.

 How do I submit my immunization records?